 The school has an excellent network infrastructure.
-Mary Gates Hall includes extensive wiring in each office for network connectivity.
-Mary Gates Hall was recently upgraded to Gigabit (1000 MB).
-All faculty, staff, and computer classroom machines have a dedicated 1000 MB switched Ethernet connection to a departmental Local Area Network.
+All of our spaces (Mary Gates Hall, Bloedel Hall, UW Tower) include extensive wiring in each office for network connectivity.
+All of our spaces have also been upgraded to Gigabit (1000 MB).
+Faculty, staff, and computer classroom machines have a dedicated 1000 MB switched Ethernet connection to a departmental Local Area Network.

 The University is a leader in national networking initiatives, and was one of four inaugural sites on the Internet2 "Abilene" network using a 2.4 Gbps connection.

 The University also is home to the Pacific Northwest GigaPOP, a regional hub for high-speed Internet connections and services.